 Sheikh Dawood who financed revenge killing of Tamil Nadu cop arrested

-New Delhi, Feb 01: A key accused in the killing of Special Sub-Inspector Wilson in Kanyakumari district was arrested at Ramnathapuram.
+New Delhi, Feb 01: A key accused in the killing of Special Sub-Inspector Wilson in Kanyakumari district was arrested at Ramanathapuram.

 He was reportedly funding B Mohammed Ali and Mohammed Amir, who were held for suspected ISIS links.